Bright Idea Society - Connected by Viasat Inc.

 Team of Three

 Each year, over 50 million people in the US participate in some form of bird watching, including at-home use of bird feeders, bird houses, and baths.
-This team is addressing this huge market by designing the best bird feeder ever - Optimus Volucres.
+This team addressed this huge market by designing the best bird feeder ever - Optimus Volucres.
 This team used various high-tech processes to make this bird feeder including: 3D design, 3D prototyping, prototype tooling, and short run production with modern plastics.

 11th Grade Science Environmental Biology Class